rackspace/runway/docs/source/module_configuration/custom.rst

 - self.context.env_name - name of the environment
 - self.context.env_region - region in which the module is being executed
 - self.context.env_vars - OS environment variables provided to the module
-- self.path - path to your runway module folder
+- self.path - path to your Runway module folder

 runway.yml Example